-- Presenting a draft Regional Official Plan to Council to allow enhanced intensification, density and complete community requirements to direct substantial new growth in housing to areas well-served by transit and close to community, health and other services
+York Region adopted the 2022 Regional Official Plan, which was approved by the Minister of Municipal Affairs and Housing.
+The Regional Official Plan includes enhanced intensification, density and complete community requirements to direct substantial new growth in housing to areas well-served by transit and services

-In June 2022, Council approved a workplan outlining how the Region will continue work with partners to develop and implement affordability strategies and help people find and keep housing in 2023.
+In June 2023, Council approved an action plan outlining how the Region will continue work with partners to develop and implement affordability strategies and help people find and keep housing in 2023.